 This is the information about the Northern Lights tour that I participated in or simply book a tour via Klook, the tour operator will take it all for you.
 Host Antti is a very nice and pleasant person!
 You will be guided all when booking the tour and will be picked up + dropped off at your accommodation.
 However, remember to dress warmly.
 Tour price is 69 euros/person.
 There are also many other tourguides that you can explore on Airbnb, maybe even better.

 I do not save the total cost for the trip, but in general, in Rovaniemi, the tour fee and experience are expensive, but eating and drinking, my family buy everything in advance to cook, so it doesn’t cost much.

-- Some more information is left for you refer to:
+Some more information about service packages for you refer to:

 - Reindeer ride service (29 Euros/adult; 23 Euros/child) Snowmobile (198 Euros for my whole family)

 - Husky sledding (135 Euros for my family)